JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 them rose in alarm, not knowing what might happen next.
 I instantly sat down again in my corner.
 There had once been an occasion, under somewhat similar circumstances, when Miss Jane Ann Stamper had been taken by the two shoulders and turned out of a room.
-I waited, inspired by HER spirit, for a repetition of HER martyrdom.
+I waited, inspired by _Her_ spirit, for a repetition of _Her_ martyrdom.

 But no–it was not to be.
 His wife was the next person whom he addressed.
 “Who–who–who,” he said, stammering with rage, “who asked this impudent